 SERVICE AGREEMENTS.
 The Company negotiates individual service agreements with each Core and Alternate Care generator customer.
 Although the Company has a standard form of agreement, terms vary depending upon the customer's service requirements and volume of regulated medical waste generated.
 Service agreements typically include provisions relating to types of containers, frequency of collection, pricing, treatment and documentation for tracking purposes.
 Each agreement also specifies the customer's obligation to pack its regulated medical waste in approved containers.
 Service agreements are generally for a period of one to five years and include renewal options, although customers may terminate on written notice and typically upon payment of a penalty.
 Many payment options are available including flat monthly or quarterly charges.
-The Company may set its prices on the basis of the number of containers that it collects, the weight of the regulated medical waste that it collects and treats, the number of collection stops that it makes on the customer's route, the number of collection stops that it makes on the customer's numer.
+The Company may set its prices on the basis of the number of containers that it collects, the weight of the regulated medical waste that it collects and treats, the number of collection stops that it makes for a particular multi-site customer, and other factors.